Seagate/seagate-tools/performance/AutoPerf/README.md

 # autoperf-v1.1

-## Pre-Requisits in order to run AutoPerf:
+## Pre-Requisites in order to run AutoPerf:
 1. Create and empty 'hosts' file in AutoPerf home directory (~/seagate-tools/performance/AutoPerf/)